adobe/aepsdk-core-ios/README.md

 Run `make archive` from the root directory to generate `.xcframeworks` for each module under the `build` folder.
 Drag and drop all `.xcframeworks` to your app target in Xcode.

+## Documentation

+Additional documentation for usage and SDK architecture can be found under the [Documentation](Documentation/README.md) directory.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.